vinihiga/JAGER/README.md

 * Support to basic audio system.
 * Support to custom gestures.

-# How to contribute

-You can contribute by helping with the current "to do tasks" on the Kanban that are being worked on "Projects" tab above.
-Afther that, you can make a Pull Request and your code will be analyzed if it's possible to be added into a future version.

 # How to build

 On Mac OS Catalina (x64):